Swaroop1769/multi-cloud-platform/security/security-architecture.md

-# Security Architecture Overview
+# Security Overview (Simple Summary)

-This document outlines the security considerations and architecture decisions for the hybrid cloud infrastructure setup.

----

-## 1. Identity and Access Management (IAM)
+While building this setup, I kept security in mind across IAM, secrets, and cloud configs.

-### AWS:
+### IAM:
-- IAM roles for Terraform with least privilege
+- I created a basic IAM policy for S3 with only needed permissions.
+- For GCP, I planned scoped service accounts (but didn’t test them due to limits).
-- Separate roles for CI/CD vs. runtime services
+- CI/CD and runtime roles would be separated in a real setup.
-- Example policy: iam-policy.json (see included file)

-### GCP:
+### Network:
-- Service accounts with scoped permissions
-- Role separation between provisioning and monitoring

----

-## 2. Network Security
+- Since I only used buckets, no VPC or public IP was needed.

-- Resources provisioned inside VPCs with private subnets
+- But in full projects, I’d use private subnets and firewall rules.
-- No public IPs assigned unless explicitly required
-- Use of security groups and firewall rules to restrict access

----

-## 3. Secrets Management
+### Secrets:
+- No secrets are hardcoded anywhere.

-- AWS SSM Parameter Store for storing:
+- In future, I’d use SSM Parameter Store or Vault for storing keys or DB passwords.
-  - Database credentials
-  - API keys
-- Future extension: HashiCorp Vault or AWS Secrets Manager
-- Secrets are never hardcoded in Terraform or pipelines

----

-## 4. Compliance Considerations
+### Compliance:

-- Use of Terraform + GitHub Actions supports Infrastructure as Code (IaC) and auditability
+- Terraform + GitHub Actions make everything trackable.
-- Logs from Terraform runs and CI/CD are retained in GitHub
-- Encryption-at-rest and in-transit enabled by default for:
-  - S3 buckets
-  - GCS buckets

----

-## 5. Recommendations for Hardening

-- Enable multi-factor authentication (MFA) for all cloud users
-- Enforce IAM role session limits and access boundaries
-- Monitor credential usage and rotate secrets regularly
+- Logs are version-controlled and easy to audit if needed.

+### Final Notes:
+- I didn’t set up MFA or access limits, but I’d definitely do that in a real production environment.